Suicide Prevention in Specific Populations

 Designed specifically for those working in settings such as aged care, hospice, palliative care, illness specific organisations (e.g. Cancer Society) and loss and grief support services, this workshop allows for those from these sectors to collectively examine assisted dying or suicide from the perspctive of legal and ethical issues such as duty care and the philosopy that informs palliative and hospice care.

-Rather than a presentation of definitive answers, the workshop is an opportunity for participants to explore the complexity and the tensions that arise in both suicide and assisted.
-There will be opportunity for open discussion and the raising of issues for group consideration.
+Rather than the presentation of definitive answers, the workshop is an opportunity for participants to explore the complexity and the tensions that arise in both suicide and assisted dying.
+There will be opportunity for open discussion and the raising of legal, ethical and moral issues for group consideration.

 (Click on date for online registration)